How Many Solar Panels Do I Need for 2000 kWh per Month?

 Key Takeaways

-• The theoretical solar system size to produce 2,000 kWh per month is about 11.5 kW if you get peak sun hours of 5.8 per day
+• The theoretical solar system size to produce 2,000 kWh per month is about 11.5 kW if you get 5.8 peak sun hours per day

 • The total peak sun hours per day in California is 5.8 and about 174 per month

-• The solar system experiences losses due to the climate, shading, and other factors
+• The solar system experiences losses due to the climate, shading, and other factors, which can result in up to 14% losses

 • The real-life solar system size to generate 2,000 kWh per month would be 13.11 kW